Petrol Scarcity: Marketers blame empty depots, bad roads

 “Some of the portals owned by NNPC have shutdown and are no longer issuing authority to lift to marketers in some of their portals.
 This significantly shows that there is a gap in the chain of supply.
 But I was reassured by the MD of NNPC that they are expecting products and they will feed us very soon.

-“I want to state that NNPC prices have not changed and they are still selling at N577.6/litre as ex-depot price”, he added
+“I want to state that NNPC prices have not changed and they are still selling at N577.6/litre ex-depot price,” he added

-Petroleum products marketers have warned that retail outlets are shutting down operations due to increasing cost of running the business.
+Petroleum products marketers have warned that retail outlets were shutting down operations due to increasing cost of running the business.

 “Banks are not willing to guarantee funds release to stakeholders as a result of the difficulty, instability and galloping rates of foreign exchange and high cost of the dollar.
 Many depots are presently dried up or out of stock, and this is no gainsaying as it is evidently verifiable.

-Chief Korie who was yesterday re-elected as NOGASA President for another four years, said the government needs to urgently step in to support the marketers during this difficult time.
+Korie, who was yesterday re-elected as NOGASA President for another four years, said the government needed to urgently step in to support the marketers during this difficult time.

 Disclaimer